-Schools must make arrangements for answer sheets and examination data processing services for all Regents Examinations, except for the restricted January edition of the Regents Examination in Physical Setting/Physics and braille editions.
+Schools must make arrangements for answer sheets and examination data processing services for all Regents Examinations, except braille editions.
 The Department does not provide answer sheets for any of the nonrestricted Regents Examinations.
 All schools are required to arrange to receive their answer sheets and examination data processing services from a Regional Information Center (RIC) or a large-city scanning center.
 The standardized scannable answer sheets provided by the RICs and large-city scanning centers are the only answer sheets that schools are permitted to use for the Regents Examinations.